 Ingredient Information:

 Please keep in mind that Cassava Flour and Tapioca Flour are not the same things.
 While they both come from the same root vegetable they are very different.
 Cassava flour is a substitute ingredient for white flour while Tapioca Flour is a thickening agent used much like you would arrowroot flour or corn starch.
+However, both these flours are gluten-free.

 As for information on Monk Fruit Sweetener read my blog post to understand this ingredient better.